Roof Scuppers 101 • Guide to Roof Scuppers for Non-Roofers

 Scuppers mainly come in two forms: the open scupper (a 3-sided scupper, open at the top, also called a “channel-type” scupper), or the through-wall scupper (basically a hole in the wall, usually rectangular).

 Occasionally, you’ll see a round roof scupper or a decorative scupper in some other shape.

 Thru-Wall Roof Scuppers

 Through-wall (or “thru-wall”) scuppers are typically lined with sheet metal such as galvanized steel or copper.
 Aluminum is not normally used, because it’s more difficult to form and solder aluminum on site than other metals used in roof construction.

 This metal component is called a “scupper box”.
 The scupper box is integrated with the roof system (flashed, or “stripped in”) on the interior side of the wall, and usually terminates on the outside of the wall with a faceplate with sealant around it.

-Less commonly, other materials, such as liquid-applied waterproofing resin, are used to line the scupper hole.
-Often with single-ply roof membranes such as PVC or EPDM, the same membrane material will be used to completely line the scupper box, bonded to the metal.
+Less commonly, other materials, such as liquid-applied waterproofing resin, are used to line the roof scupper hole.
+Often with single-ply roof membranes such as TPO roofing or EPDM, the roof membrane material will continue inside the scupper, lining the entire exposed surface of scupper box, bonded to the metal.